 During the workday, it can be tempting to turn to fast food for a quick hit of energy.
 Here are some simple food substitutions:

-- Swap the hot fries for rice or salad;
+• Swap the hot chips for rice or salad;

 Healthy eating starts at your next shop, so try to fill your basket with more fruits and vegetables.
 That way, you’ll up your chances of making better (and easier) choices for every meal, not just lunch.